dog at vet

 2. Get your dog a pair of booties, not just for the winter time

-3. Don’t wear your own shoes inside and lysol them if you do
+3. Don’t wear your shoes inside, and lysol them if you do

 4. Avoid other sick dogs especially in small spaces like elevators and stairwells

 The answer is most likely not.
 Those with yards and busy schedules probably walk their dogs less frequently than those who live in apartments.
-However, people have to do what is within their means and what we have the bandwidth for as people with busy schedules and lives.
+However, people have to do what is within their means and what they have the bandwidth for, as people with busy schedules and lives.

-#7 How Much Money In Medical Bills Approximately Would Families Save A Year If Their Dogs Exercised More?
+Approximately How Much Money In Medical Bills Would Families Save A Year If Their Dogs Exercised More?

 • Brush their teeth